sailfishos-sony-tama/main/README.md

-# Sailfish OS port to Sony Xperia Tama devices
+# Sailfish OS port to Sony Xperia Tama devices, AOSP 10 based

+**Work in progress, nothing works.
+Text below is not up to date.**

 Please read this document fully before planning or starting to use this port.